8bitbubsy/pt23f/release/PT23F/ReadMe.txt

  - Free'd up 360 bytes (whoa...) of chipmem.
 The original code allocated slightly more memory than needed for the text/pattern bitplane buffer.
+ - Free'd up around 8kB of memory (no more scope LUT optimization)
+ - Code cleanup
  ====================================================================

  == Update 13.09.2025 ===============================================